ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Nowadays most modern ReactJS and NodeJS apps are created using TypeScript.
 Angular was already having it in-built.
 So, you go for a Reactt…</blockquote>

 <h3>4.
-A Guide to the Command Design Pattern in TypeScript and Node.js with Practical Examples 💻 - <a href="https://medium.com/@robinviktorsson/a-guide-to-the-command-design-pattern-in-typescript-and-node-js-with-practical-examples-b7cd81804f79" target="_blank" rel="noopener noreferrer">link</a></h3>
+TypeScript Collections Demystified: What, Why, and How to Use Them Effectively - <a href="https://medium.com/@ashokreddy343/typescript-collections-demystified-what-why-and-how-to-use-them-effectively-fa2363dfe971" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mr. TypeScript`**
+✍️ **posted by `AshokReddy`**

-<blockquote>The Command design pattern is a behavioral pattern that turns a request into a stand-alone object, encapsulating all the details of the…</blockquote>
+<blockquote>Getting Started with TypeScript Collections: A Beginner-Friendly Guide</blockquote>

 <h3>5.
-Object-Oriented Programming (OOP) - <a href="https://medium.com/@chaudharyashoka112/object-oriented-programming-oop-f480dea20bbf" target="_blank" rel="noopener noreferrer">link</a></h3>
+TypeScript Patterns You Should Know for React Development - <a href="https://medium.com/@ignatovich.dm/typescript-patterns-you-should-know-for-react-development-d43129494027" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ashok Chaudhary`**
+✍️ **posted by `Dzmitry Ihnatovich`**

-<blockquote>Object-Oriented Programming (OOP) is a programming paradigm that uses objects and classes to organize code.
-Javascript supports OOP…</blockquote>
+<blockquote>As TypeScript adoption continues to grow in the React ecosystem, understanding advanced patterns can dramatically improve your code…</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Writable Streams in NodeJs— Hardware Impact Analysis - <a href="https://medium.com/@victorfjansen/writable-streams-in-nodejs-hardware-impact-analysis-bd9002e82a60" target="_blank" rel="noopener noreferrer">link</a></h3>
+NestJS Vienna Meetup: Multi-Tenancy & Module Management - <a href="https://medium.com/nestjs-ninja/nestjs-vienna-meetup-multi-tenancy-module-management-f7ee61499f49" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Victorfjansen`**
+✍️ **posted by `NestJS Ninja`**

-<blockquote>The most efficient way to transfer data between one point in the system and another, using little random access memory (RAM) and taking…</blockquote>
+<blockquote>The NestJS community recently gathered in Vienna for an insightful meetup featuring talks on multi-tenancy patterns and module management…</blockquote>

 <h3>2.
 How To Build A Base Web Dev Template Repo - <a href="https://medium.com/gitconnected/how-to-build-a-base-web-dev-template-repo-d4172ebfa915" target="_blank" rel="noopener noreferrer">link</a></h3>